 for Love For Bobby Long....

-Brewton Alabama, at The Inn.
-Hot day, old orange and vodka on the night stand.
-There's a Nova with the seat burned out the back From a Winston that was thumped into the window.
+Alabama, at The Colonial Inn.
+Hot day, old orange juice and on the night stand.
+There's a Chevy Nova with the burned out the back From a Winston that was thumped into the window.

 Bobby Long was like the Greek, by the scent of a woman.
-Could've been an on the movie screen Stayed in just, a dreamer of dreams.
+Could've been an actor on the movie Stayed in Alabama just, a of dreams.

-He football against W.S.Neil, Should've him running down the field.
-I grow old, I grow old.
-I wear the of my trousers rolled. a love song, for Bobby Long.
+He played football W.S.Neil, Should've seen him running the field.
+I old, I grow old.
+I wear the bottoms of my trousers rolled.
+It's a love song, for Long.
 A love song, for Long.

 (2x)

-But get me wrong, Bobby Long wasn't no good. drag you down, if he thought he could, Well he would, you down.
-The road I will be the death of me, you come along?
-The road I ride is set me free, Its gonna me home.
+But don't get me wrong, Bobby wasn't no good.
+He'd you down, if he thought he could, Well he would, you down.
+The road I ride will be the of me, Won't you along?
+The road I is gonna set me free, Its take me home.

 He was a of my papa's.
-He to drink and tell lies.
-Praised Flannery O'Connors, cigarettes and Philosofied.
-So here I am at The Inn, Me and Capn' Long and my girl-friend.
-Oh he her with a poem, he brakes down and cries, Smiles a smile, with his broken cheek-bone side.
-Tells his life, now he's 63.
-He looks me in the eyes, and says and go with me He could walk on water, walk on But you he drowned himself in wine.
-God and the devil, God and the devil, God and the along inside his mind.
+He used to and tell lies.
+Flannery O'Connors, smoked cigarettes and Philosofied.
+So I am at The Colonial Inn, Me and Long and my pretty girl-friend.
+Oh he her with a poem, Then he down and cries, Smiles a crooked smile, with his cheek-bone side.
+Tells about his life, now 63.
+He looks me in the eyes, and says and go with me He walk on water, walk on water But you know he drowned in wine.
+God and the devil, God and the devil, God and the devil inside his mind.
 It's a love song for Long.
-A love song for Long.
+A song for Bobby Long.